smolijar/gitwiki-thesis/src/state-of-art/gitit.md

 As half expected of format variability, no tool is used for document editing, but plain textarea.
 The form UI and component layout is in this case almost identical to the previous entry, as seen in image @fig:gitit:edit.

+## Summary

+- Gitit can be backed by a Git, Mercurial or Darcs repository.
+- System lack any form of authorization options and leaves only for user to select private or public wiki.
+- A wide variety of supported markup is provided.
+- Notable export options are offered via Pandoc conversion tool.
+- Interesting usage of YFM is used for meta-data, which is independent of LML from Pandoc's perspective.

+Gitit profits from its generic approach of using a Pandoc meta document format, allowing it to store meta-data in unified manner as well as providing extensive export abilities.